0x42697262/obsidian_files/School/2022-2023/CMSC 128/Week 2 - Software Process Models/Software Process Models.md

 - all requirements are gathered from the start and cannot be changed
 - for every phase in development cycle, there is an **associated testing phase**
-- depicts the relationship of quality asssurance actions `The corresponding testing phase of the development phase is planned in parallel, as you can see above.`
+- depicts the relationship of quality asssurance actions
+- provides a way of visualizing how verification and validation actions are applied to earlier engineering work `The corresponding testing phase of the development phase is planned in parallel, as you can see above.`